balderdashy/sails-docs/version-notes/1.0.x/migration-guide-1.0.md

 ## Express 4

 Sails 1.0 comes with an update to the internal Express server from version 3 to version 4 (thanks to some great work by [@josebaseba](http://github.com/josebaseba)).
 This change is mainly about maintainability for the Sails framework, and should be transparent to your app.
-However, there are a couple of differences worth noting
+However, there are a couple of differences worth noting:

 * The `404`, `500` and `startRequestTimer` middleware are now built-in to every Sails app, and have been removed from the `sails.config.http.middleware.order` array.
 If your app has an overridden `404` or `500` handler, you should instead override `api/responses/notFound.js` and `api/responses/serverError.js` respectively.
 * Session middleware that was designed specifically for Express 3 (e.g. very old versions of `connect-redis` or `connect-mongo`) will no longer work, so you&rsquo;ll need to upgrade to more recent versions.